Monday 27th August 2018

 Supporters Club Man Of The Match, Sponsored by Greensleeves: Gio Dainty.

-Colemen: Paul Hathaway, Joe Cole (Joe Halsall), Gio Dainty, Rob Evans, Guy Clarke, Danny Tymon, Ryan Edmunds, Joe Smith, Liam Molesworth (Matt Jackson), Reece Leek, Josh Webb (George Washbourne).
+Colemen: Paul Hathaway, Joe Cole (Joe Halsall), Gio Dainty, Rob Evans, Guy Clark, Danny Tymon, Ryan Edmunds, Joe Smith, Liam Molesworth (Matt Jackson), Reece Leek, Josh Webb (George Washbourne).
 Subs not used Matt Gardner, Connor Doyle.

 Steelmen: Dan George, Miles Smith, Sam Warburton, Greg Ling(Ben Bradshaw), Jamie Anton, Gary Mulligan, Jordan Francis, Connor Kennedy, Elliot Sandy, Joel Carta, Jordan Crawford.
 Subs not used Zach Allen, Jake Bettles, Ashley Robinson, Dean McBride.